 There is a café on site with a comprehensive menu for morning and afternoon tea or lunch and on weekends it extends to offer a delicious breakfast option.
 You can enjoy your coffee and scones out on the veranda with views over the Reservoir or take your own picnic to enjoy by the water’s edge.

-Getting to Enoggera Creek
+Getting to Enoggera Reservoir

 The Walkabout Creek Discovery Centre is 12kms from Brisbane CBD on Mt Nebo Road in the Gap.
 There is parking on site, although it can get busy during peak times and in summer months.
 The Information Centre and Wildlife Centre are wheelchair friendly.